 The Severance Tax Permanent Fund ("STPF") was established in the State Treasury in 1973 to receive the residual revenues from the Bonding Fund and serve as an endowment for future capital projects.
 In 1976, the electorate approved a constitutional amendment giving the STPF constitutional status.
 In 1982, the electorate approved a second constitutional amendment that removed the discretionary power of the Legislature to appropriate funds from the corpus of the STPF, thereby creating a permanent endowment fund.
 Distributions from investments of the STPF, however, may be appropriated by the Legislature in the same manner as other general revenues are appropriated.
 Severance tax receipts have been the primary source of funding for the STPF.
 The State Investment Council ("SIC") invests the corpus and non-appropriated income of the STPF.
-The market value of the STPF as of June 30, 2013 was approximately \$4.15 billion, an overall asset increase of approximately 6.0 percent from the prior Fiscal Year.
-Investment performance for the one year period ended June 30, 2013 was 12.15 percent, 0.67 percent below the Fund policy index.
+The market value of the STPF as of June 30, 2014 was approximately \$4.77 billion, an overall asset increase of approximately 14.4 percent from the prior Fiscal Year.
+Investment performance for the one year period ended June 30, 2014 was 15.75 percent, 0.70 percent below the Fund policy index.
 Funds on deposit in the STPF are not pledged to and may not be used to pay any Bonds.

-The Land Grant Permanent Fund ("LGPF") is designed solely to benefit the public educational system of the State and other specified institutions.
+The LGPF is designed solely to benefit the public educational system of the State and other specified institutions.
 The origins of the LGPF are found in the federal Fergusson Act of 1898, which granted two sections of land in every township for the benefit of the public schools in the territories of New Mexico.
 Also under this Act, specific acreage was granted to individual education, medical and penal institutions in the territory.
 The initial grant totaled in excess of 5.5 million acres.
 In 1910, the Enabling Act granted additional lands to various beneficiaries in New Mexico, including the public schools, which received the largest share.
 This brought the total lands placed in trust for the common school system and other beneficiaries to over 13 million acres.
 Over the years, some land has been sold (and the proceeds used to increase the corpus of the LGPF), so the current total is nine million surface acres and 13.4 million subsurface acres.

 Pursuant to Section 19-1-1 NMSA 1978, the State Land Office is charged with the custody and disposition of the land granted to the State.
 The Commissioner of Public Lands sells or leases these properties in accordance with the provisions of the appropriate statutes.
 The SIC invests the corpus and income of the LGPF.
-As of June 30, 2013, the market value of the LGPF was approximately \$12.13 billion, an asset increase of approximately 11.5 percent over the prior fiscal year.
-Investment performance for the year ended June 30, 2013 was 13.27 percent, and 0.45 percent above the LGPF's policy index.
+As of June 30, 2014, the market value of the LGPF was approximately \$14.35 billion, an asset increase of approximately 17.6 percent over the prior fiscal year.
+Investment performance for the year ended June 30, 2014 was 15.67 percent, and 0.78 percent below the LGPF's policy index.
 The corpus of the LGPF is constitutionally protected from appropriation and LGPF assets are not pledged to and may not be used to pay debt.
 The LGPF is also protected by the Federal Enabling Act of 1910.